-*Talking about raising kids in Italy really makes some expats crazy pissed because they think that Italy is flawless and maybe it is perfect to them.
+*Talking about raising kids in Italy really makes some expats crazy pissed because they think that Italy is flawless and maybe it is perfect for them.
 I get it, people want to defend their decision to raise their kids in the US.
 But just a warning, if anyone is a dick I’ll change their comments to say something about how they can’t stop eating cat turds or something equally as hilarious to me.

-1. My vagina.
-Goddamnit I like her.
+- My vagina.
+Goddamnit, I like her.
 But, I did call around to all of my married male friends with children to ask about their wives vaginas and they all said, “Dude, it’s totally the same.”
 And I was like, “Okay but define the same.”
 And one friend screamed, “You are fucking crazy!
 The same means the same!
 As in it’s the same size and looks the same as before.
 You need therapy.
 Er, more therapy.
 Stop worrying about your vagina!”
 So that’s the blessing and the curse of having mostly male friends.
 They can fill you in about their wives vaginas but then they get an attitude when you ask them if they took measurements.
 This is the problem with testosterone.
 They hate measuring things.

-2. My ass.
+- My ass.
 I’m basically built like a Baboon.
 Any weight gain goes directly to my ass and saddlebags.
 My boobs never grow.
-I don’t gain weight all over like those lucky women who are like, “Oh, I gained 20 pounds,” and you can’t even tell because the fat kind of goes everywhere, even to their earlobes and elbows.
+I don’t gain weight all over like those lucky women who are like, “Oh, I gained 20 pounds,” and you can’t even tell because of the fat kind of goes everywhere, even to their earlobes and elbows.
 If I gain 1 pound my ass becomes dangerous when I make sharp turns.
 Size isn’t important but the thought of having to buy all knew pants sounds really hard.
 Trying on pants is actually work and it makes people sleepy.
 At least it makes me sleepy.
 And dressing rooms have terrible lighting.
 What’s up with that?

 .
 Wine.
 Don’t get all judgy, if you’re one of those “normal” people who aren’t a borderline alcoholic.
 How am I going to go an entire year (or more) without drinking wine!?
 How do women do this?
 Please, I need to know.